 - Did the letter writer know you well?

 - Are you confident that they were able to write a positive letter for you?

-- Tell the letter writers what you want them to address in their letters.
+- Inform the letter writers what you want them to address in their letters.

-- Letters from previous year’s submissions are not available.
+- Letters from previous year’s applications are not available.
 If you plan to use the same letter writers, ask them to update their letter including a current date and additional experiences if possible.

 - Timing is important.
-Do not wait until you have submitted your AMCAS or secondary materials to request the letters and especially do not wait to receive your letters before you submit your secondary materials.
+Do not wait until you have submitted your AMCAS or secondary application to request the letter writer to write a letter of recommendation for you.

-- Re-evaluate your experiences.
+- Re-evaluate your experiences listed on the Activity Form.
 If you used the same experience to fulfill more than one category, look for opportunities to gain experience in other areas.
-For example, if you volunteered in a nursing home and you used this for your patient exposure and community service, you may want to volunteer in another area that will bring a diversity of experience into your life and application.
+For example, if you volunteered in a nursing home and used this for your patient exposure AND community service, you may want to volunteer in another area that will bring a diversity of experience into your life and application.
 Participate in activities that are of interest to you or that allow you to experience something new that will challenge what you know.
 Avoid double dipping whenever you can.

 back to top